ro-dhr/cisco-ise-radius-nac-lab/README.md

 # Cisco ISE Network Access Control & RADIUS Authentication Lab

-A Cisco Identity Services Engine (ISE) 3.5 deployment built on Microsoft Azure, paired with a Ubuntu RADIUS client, to demonstrate network access control, RADIUS authentication, and identity-based authorization — the kind of work a NOC or network security engineer handles day to day.
+A Cisco Identity Services Engine (ISE) 3.5 deployment built on Microsoft Azure, paired with an Ubuntu RADIUS client, to demonstrate network access control, RADIUS authentication, and identity-based authorization.
 The project is broken into phases, documented as a build → configure → verify walkthrough for each.

 ## Environment